craftingcity/The-Known-World/Custom Class - Alchemist.md

 The Reagent Points column of the Alchemist table shows you how many Reagent Points you have to use your features.
 You regain all expended Reagent Points when you finish a long rest.

 ### Concoct: Elixir
 At 1st level, as an Attack, you throw an Elixir.
 Expend one Reagent Point and roll a d6 on the Elixir Effect Table.
-Then, choose a point within 30ft of you where the Elixir will land.
+Then, choose a point you can see within 30ft of you where the Elixir will land.

 | d6  | Effect                                                                                                                                                                                            |
 | --- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |